 In general, “Bend of the River” is probably the most-uplifting and so the softest of the Anthony Mann/Jimmy Stewart westerns, but I think it is no less great for that.

-So, a great film, and a mediocre song (at least in my opinion) are joined together in the ether for all time.
+So, a great film, and an average kind of song (at least in my opinion) are joined together in the ether for all time.
 Dylan has described in interviews how he would jot down lines he heard and fit them into songs later.
 Perhaps, in using this line, he felt he was getting at some idea about salvation, something about the crazy argument that man has with God about who is in a position to demand what of whom … but on the other hand maybe I’m flattering Bob with this line of reasoning (what a thought!).
 It’s not that I think this kind of thinking is beyond Dylan, but rather that the song as a whole seems unrealized.
 And I just plain don’t like the tune, or the record they made out of it back then.
 I wonder if anyone else would make a case for it.

 More importantly, if you haven’t yet seen the film, you’d be doing very well to make time for it, not to mention the rest of those Mann/Stewart westerns.
 They ain’t makin’ them like that any more.